-This course includes essentials of grammar and translation, emphasizing accurate pronunciation, reading comprehension, and oral work Reading prose within the first 1,000 words of Buchanan's Spanish Work Book, the first 110 idioms of Keniston's Spanish Idiom List, and make the compact of text vocabulary.
+This course includes essentials of grammar and translation, emphasizing accurate pronunciation, reading comprehension, and oral work.
+Reading prose within the first 1,000 words of Buchanan's Spanish Word Book, the first 110 idioms of Keniston's Spanish Idiom List, and mastery of text vocabulary.
 Three lectures and two practice hours per week for 36 weeks.